Music has sound, but so do lyrics.

 I remember thinking it was funny that “love” was rhymed with “prove” in Joy to the World.
 I used to sing, “And wonders of his lūve” to make my brother laugh.
 He always did.

-John Stackhouse wrote local dating sites some time ago in which he criticized Chris Tomlin’s lyrics, including his use of rhyme, or lack thereof.
+John Stackhouse wrote a blog post some time ago in which he criticized Chris Tomlin’s lyrics, including his use of rhyme, or lack thereof.

 The man either doesn’t care about rhyming and settles for the merest assonance, or he lacks the skill or patience to actually craft rhymes.